-APERC has previously produced seven editions of the APEC Energy Demand and Supply Outlook.
-The latest version is the seventh edition, published in May 2019.
+APERC had previously produced seven editions of the APEC Energy Demand and Supply Outlook.

 The key objectives of the APEC Energy Demand and Supply Outlook are to facilitate APEC cooperation by providing policymakers with:

 - a useful reference work on energy in the APEC region; - a statistically supported review of the challenges and opportunities facing the APEC economies individually and as a region; and - a source of ideas and approaches for evaluating these energy challenges and identifying potential solutions and opportunities.